talonendm/talonendm.github.io/aboutme.md

 ---

 During this dark & rainy seasoned with COVID-19 period there has been plenty of time for free time coding.
-My objective isn't very clear, but it's just fun to create some code experiments and "silly" games as it was in back 90s.
+Our objective isn't very clear, but it's just fun to create some code experiments and "silly" games as it was in back 90s.

 <!--